OSH Answers Fact Sheets

 Asthma is characterized by the reversible narrowing of air passages, that may lead to permanent damage.
 A person who develops asthma experiences chest tightness, shortness of breath, wheezing, and coughing.
 People with asthma have airways that are much more reactive to various stimuli (like airborne chemicals or pollen) than normal and the airways can constrict very quickly.

 What are the risk factors for developing chronic obstructive lung diseases?

 Many factors contribute to the development of chronic obstructive lung diseases.
-Studies indicate that about 15% of all cases of COPD is work related.
-Occupations such as coal miners, hard-rock miners, tunnel workers, concrete-manufacturing workers and other industries such as rubber, plastics, leather, utilities, building services, textiles and construction are often associated with COPD.
+Studies indicate that about 15% of all cases of COPD are work related.
+Occupations such as coal miners, hard-rock miners, tunnel workers, concrete-manufacturing workers, and other industries such as rubber, plastics, leather, utilities, building services, textiles and construction are often associated with COPD.
 These factors may relate to personal conditions or activities as well as working conditions.
 Cigarette smoke, air pollution, and various workplace dusts, fumes, vapours, and gases have all been associated with obstructive lung diseases.